★ BEST INVESTING TOOLS COMPARISON ★

 What Wealth Hub - Hedge Fund Letters does best

-1. Browse quarterly collections of hedge fund investor letters and 13-F reports, with archives reaching back multiple years.
+1. Browsing access to quarterly collections of hedge fund investor letters and 13-F reports, with archives reaching back multiple years.

-2. Use the 2026 quarterly slots and older linked Dropbox folders to navigate current and historical letter collections.
+2. The 2026 quarterly slots and older linked Dropbox folders to navigate current and historical letter collections.

-3. Find original manager commentary that can surface investment ideas, portfolio themes, risk commentary, and market views.
+3. Discovery tools for original manager commentary that can surface investment ideas, portfolio themes, risk commentary, and market views.

 5. Submit additional letters through the reader submission flow when new material is missing from the index.